 Where is the brine well being installed?

-The proposed brine well is planned for construction off of SR 303, just east of the City’s Water Treatment Plant as shown on the aerial photo below.
+The proposed salt solution well is planned for construction just east of the City’s Water Treatment Plant as shown on the aerial photo below.

 When will the well be constructed?

-Actual drilling is expected to take approximately seven days, with an additional week in site preparation and cleanup.
-Another four to six weeks is anticipated to construct the treatment plant modifications and system infrastructure.
-The system is planned to be operational in the fall of 2019
+Drilling is expected to take approximately seven (7) days, with an additional week in site preparation and cleanup.
+Another two to three weeks is anticipated to construct the treatment plant modifications.
+Total work on site will last approximately one (1) month.

 What is the return on the investment for the project?

-Due to the rising cost of water treatment rock salt used at the water plant, the City completed a feasibility study to evaluate the cost of constructing a brine well and its potential return on investment.
-Considering the continuing escalation in costs for salt, the return on investment for the initial upfront cost to build and ongoing general maintenance is estimated to be within five to seven years.
+Due to the rising cost of rock salt used at the water treatment plant, the City has completed a feasibility study to evaluate the cost of the construction of the Brine Well Project and its potential return on investment.
+A 2015 feasibility study, completed by ALL Consulting, shows that the construction costs of the brine well should be recovered within 10 years.

 What will the well look like when completed?

-The well will sit above the ground typically 5-10 feet.
-All pipelines will be buried, and the other equipment, including the pump to operate the well, will be located inside the treatment plant.
+The well sits above the ground typically 5-10 feet.
+All pipelines will be buried, and the other equipment including the pump to operate the well will be located in the treatment plant.
 Once the well is drilled and in operation, there will be a portable building placed over the well head.
+The building will meet the City of Hudson architectural requirements and be similar look as the water treatment plant.

 How does a brine well work?

-A salt solution (brine) is produced by injecting treated freshwater through a pipeline down a well, approximately 2,500 feet below the surface, to dissolve the salt beds and create an area of saturated brine.
+A salt solution (brine) is produced by injecting treated freshwater through a pipeline down a well, approximately 2,500 feet below the surface, to dissolve the salt beds and create a cavern of saturated brine.
 The saturated brine is then pumped to the surface and transported through a return pipeline to a storage tank for use.
 A schematic of the well and piping is shown below.

 Without a brine well, how does the City get brine for treating its water?